Bridges That Are Bridging The Gap Between Customers And Businesses

 Originally opened in 1963, the San Francisco-Oakland Bay toll bridge was left devastated by the Loma Prieta earthquake in 1989.
 The bridge was far from unsavable however, and in 2002, it received a whopping £3.8 billion in repair and refurbishment.

-Now, 83 years on from its first build, the San Francisco-Oakland Bay toll bridge is host to around 1.6 million vehicles every week.
+Now, 83 years on from its first build, the San Francisco-Oakland Bay toll bridge is host to around 1.6 million vehicles every week in 2023.

 Bridges Have Lifespans